-(b) if paragraph (5)(b) or (c) applies—within 15 working days of the licensee becoming aware of the operation of the law or the licensee’s inability to obtain necessary materials, as the case may be.
+(b) if paragraph 16(6)(b) or 16(6)(c) applies—within 15 working days of the licensee becoming aware of the operation of the law or the licensee’s inability to obtain necessary materials, as the case may be.

-(7) ACMA must give the licensee written notice of its decision under subclause (5) within 15 working days of receipt of the licensee’s written request under subclause (6).
+The ACMA must give the licensee written notice of its decision under subsection 16(6) within 15 working days of receipt of the licensee’s written request under subsection 16(7).

-(8) Within 10 working days of the end of each calendar month ending after the end of six calendar months following the completion of the remediation of one or more cable runs, the licensee must report in writing to ACMA whether the licensee has achieved a 90 per cent reduction in the average network event volume for each of the cable runs.
+Within 10 working days of the end of each calendar month ending after the end of 6 calendar months following the completion of the remediation of one or more cable runs, the licensee must report in writing to the ACMA whether the licensee has achieved a 90 per cent reduction in the average network event volume for each of the cable runs.
 The report must include details of any reduction in the average network event volume for each of the cable runs.

-(9) If the licensee has not achieved a 90 per cent reduction in the average network event volume for each of the cable runs, the report under subclause (8) must be accompanied by either:
+(10) If the licensee has not achieved a 90 per cent reduction in the average network event volume for each of the cable runs, the report under subsection 16(9) must be accompanied by either:

 (a) a fresh written remediation plan specifying: